WigandKo/Efficient-Object-Detection-under-constrained-Resources/README.md

  4. The inference of the generated project can be executed using the process mainly shown in aiTestPerformance from `Core-Inference-Files`.
 Possible configurations are highlighted in the file for further adaptation.
 <br>
 <br>
-For the trained model files and performance results please visit [GitHub](https://github.com)
++For the trained model files and performance results please visit [GitHub](https://github.com)